MeasureTheFuture/scout/README.md

 ### Subsequent uses

-At the moment, the scout softare doesn't automatically start on boot.
+At the moment, the scout software doesn't automatically start on boot.
 Each time the scout is powered up you need to login and run:

 ```
 	$ ./scout